-There were a number of specific things I wanted to get out of my gap year: experience of field research in a remote area, an idea of possible career paths for after university using my zoology degree, the chance to really experience a new culture, and scuba diving!
-I looked around a lot of organisations offering various packages in various exotic parts of the world, but I chose BV because I felt that they were a relatively small and focussed organisation with clear values which seemed to be genuinely involved and interested in making a real difference in Andavadoaka.
+There were a number of specific things that I wanted to get out of my gap year: experience of field research in a remote area, an idea of possible career paths for after university using my zoology degree, the chance to really experience a new culture, and scuba diving!
+I looked around a lot of organisations offering various packages in various exotic parts of the world, but I chose Blue Ventures because I felt that they were a relatively small and focused organisation with clear values, which seemed to be genuinely involved and interested in making a real difference in Andavadoaka.
 And of course the opportunity to go to Madagascar seemed like a dream come true!

-I gained a variety of useful skills (scientific data collection, divemaster qualification, etc.) that I can build on in the future.
-BV demonstrates how responsible research and conservation in a variety of fields can be carried out, and proves that it is possible to make a real difference to fragile ecosystems and the people who depend on them, which is reassuring.
+I gained a variety of useful skills (scientific data collection, PADI dive master certificate, etc) that I can build on in the future.
+Blue Ventures demonstrates how responsible research and conservation in a variety of fields can be carried out, and proves that it is possible to make a real difference to fragile ecosystems and the people who depend on them.